-this channel is affecting our results, we allow mothers whose municipality of residence is not one of the affected to be also exposed to stress coming from increased Islamophobia after a jihadist attack.
+Our baseline specification establishes that only immigrant Muslim women living in affected cities are exposed to increased Islamophobia after the attacks and, consequently, to this source of stress.
+Nevertheless, it may be the case that Muslim women living in neighboring cities may also experience increased rejection and therefore this may also affect their newborn's health.
+To test whether this channel is affecting our results, we allow mothers whose municipality of residence is not one of the affected to also be exposed to stress coming from increased Islamophobia after a jihadist attack.

-To do so, we re-estimate Eq.
-(1) replacing the dummy "Treated City" with a measure of distance to the treated cities.
-From here, we generate the pairwise interactions as well as the triple interaction.
+To do so, we re-estimate equation (1) replacing the dummy "Treated City" with a measure of distance to the treated cities.
+From here, we generate their pairwise interactions as well as the triple interaction.
 We use linear distances calculated using the latitudes and longitudes of every municipality in Catalonia.
 To every live birth, we assign the minimum distance between the mother's municipality of residence to Barcelona, Cambrils or Ripoll.
 In other words, we compute linear distances from mother's municipality to Cambrils, to Barcelona and to Ripoll and among these three, we choose the shortest distance.
-To model the distance, we follow the work done by Quintana-Domeque and Ródenas-Serrano (2017): we use a negative exponential form supporting the assumption that Muslim women will be more affected the closest they are to the places of the attacks.
-Therefore, the assumption that we are making is that stressful responses are likely to decay with physical distance from the site of the attack.
-Thus, as we define it, the variable distance can take the value of 0 (if the mother is residing in one of the affected municipalities: Barcelona, Cambrils or Ripoll) or the negative exponential distance between the mother's municipality of residence and the closest of the three attacked cities.
-Consistent with our hypothesis we should find similar results, in terms of direction and magnitude, to our baseline estimates.
-Thus, exposure to the attacks in one of the affected municipalities (distance equals 0), translates into an increase in the probability of having detrimental health at birth.
-On the other hand, if the mother's municipality of residence is not one of the affected cities, then the increase in the probability of negative outcomes should be lower (compared to those living in Barcelona, Cambrils or Ripoll).
+To model the distance, we follow Quintana-Domeque and Ródenas-Serrano (2017) and use a negative exponential form supporting the assumption that Muslim women will be more affected the closest they are to the places of attacks.

-The results using this measure of distance are shown in Table A3 of the appendix section.
+The results using this measure of distance are shown in table A3 of the Appendix section.
 We can see that, overall, we obtain consistent results in terms of the direction of the estimated coefficients.
 For instance, we find significant detrimental effects in terms of birth weight, low birth weight, and the share of female newborns.
-At this point, it is important to notice that we are using a continuous measure of exposure for the affected cities rather than a binary measure, so that we are losing precision in some of our coefficients and the results are less significant.
+It is important to notice that we are using a continuous measure of exposure for the affected cities rather than a binary measure, so that we are losing precision in some of our coefficients and the results are less significant.
 In any case, they point towards similar conclusions, in most of the cases, than our baseline findings.

-6.3.
-Excluding cities from the treated group
+6.3 Excluding cities from treated group

 In this subsection we explore whether our results hold when we exclude from the sample the city of Barcelona, Ripoll, and Cambrils, one at a time.
-We re-estimate Eq.
-(1) excluding, first, live births from Barcelona, then from Ripoll, and finally from Cambrils.
+We re-estimate equation (1) excluding, first, live births from Barcelona, then from Ripoll, and finally from Cambrils.